-Figure 2-31 Disconnecting the Diskette Drive Cables
+Figure 2-32 Disconnecting the Diskette Drive Cables

 b.
 If you are removing a media card reader, disconnect the USB cable from the system board.
+If the media card reader has a 1394 port, disconnect the 1394 cable from the PCI card.